Healthdirect Free Australian health advice you can count on.

 How is pancreatitis diagnosed?

-Diagnosing acute pancreatitis can be difficult because the signs and symptoms of pancreatitis are similar to other medical conditions.
-The doctor will talk to you, examine you and take some blood tests.
-You may also be asked to have other tests such as an x-ray, an ultrasound, MRI or a CT scan to get a picture of how the pancreas looks, and whether or not there is an obvious cause.
+To diagnose you, your doctor will talk to you, examine you and refer you for blood tests.
+You may also have other tests such as an x-ray, an ultrasound, MRI or a CT scan to get a picture of how your pancreas looks, and whether or not there is an obvious cause of your symptoms.

 • stool (poo) tests — to detect abnormal levels of fat (which would mean you’re not absorbing nutrients properly)